 - The notary public must notarize the translation of documents other than Korean or English.

 - For proof of citizenship, each applicant must submit a copy of their family register or birth certificate.
-Also, applicants and their parents should submit non-notarized passport copies if their citizenship is not there on their documents.
+Also, applicants and their parents should submit non-notarized passport copies if their citizenship is not on their documents.

 - Korean Language Teaching Professionals need “Certificates for Employment” and “Certificate for Teaching Careers.”
 They should mention teaching subjects and must include the Korean language.